BNSC1/android-notes/README.md

 `String.intern()` returns a canonical representation of a String object from the string pool

+thread-safety: Different threads can access the same resources without erroneous behavior or unpredictable results

 Advantages of making an object final:
 - ensuring it is never changed after initialization
 - making it thread safe